SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

 High Level Profiling
 --------------------

 Before we delve into specific statistical tests, one neat Pandas trick I recently learned allows one to quickly profile a dataframe without delving into it too much specifically.
-This method is available throught the ``pandas_profiling`` library and must be pip installed.
+This method is available through the ``pandas_profiling`` library and must be pip installed with ``pip install pandas-profiling && pip install --upgrade pandas-profiling``.
 With just a few lines of code, you can quickly spin up an HTML that does high level, powerful, stylish profiling of your dataset before anything is done!

 .. code-block:: python3